rcdevs/openotp_authentication_magento2/README.md

-# RCDevs OpenOTP Authentication Extension on Magento 2.0
+# RCDevs OpenOTP Authentication Extension on Magento 2
-RCDevs OpenOTP Plugin for Magento version 1.0.0 Copyright (c) 2010-2017 RCDevs SA, All rights reserved.
+Copyright (c) 2010-2017 RCDevs SA, All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.